dcycle/api_client_helper/README.md

     {"droplet": {"id": 236335349, "name": "some-new-droplet", "memory": 8192, "vcpus": 4.....

 This will create a new droplet with ID 236335349 (in this example), but it will not yet be available for use.
-That might take up to a minute; we need to poll the dropletinfo API endpoint until it's ready ("active", not "new"):
+That might take up to a minute; we need to poll the dropletinfo API endpoint until it's ready ("active", not "new").

+**Here is how to do it manually; read on for an automated way to have the script do it for you.**

 Assuming your TOKEN environment variable is still set, you can get information about your droplet by running: